 Profit Margins and Ideal Customers for Your Horse Business

-For horse businesses, an average profit margin of 20% or higher is considered healthy.
+For horse businesses, an average profit margin of 25% or higher is considered healthy.
 However, it is not uncommon for boarding stables (or the boarding portion of a business) to be lower - for example 5 to 10%.
-This is why it is essential for businesses that rely on boarding for their income to carefully track their profit margins - a little shift can quickly put a business in the red.
+This is why it is essential for businesses that rely on boarding for their primary income to carefully watch their profit margins - a little shift can quickly put a business in the red.